VictoriaSteger/LING131-Final-Project/README.md

 # LING131-Final-Project
 Repository for the LING131 Group Final Project
 1. Upload the ebooks as text files to the github account - DONE
-	1. Break up the Sherlock Holmes text file into individual stories?
+	1. Break up the Sherlock Holmes text file into individual stories - DONE
 2. Do magic
 	1. wordnet - get words to look for
 	2. find sentences with those words - take the context?